Archive for November, 2009

 Those engaged in business (IP, intangible asset) management who are unfamiliar with this position or dismiss its relevance are certainly doing a disservice to their company and/or client!

-While the answers to these important questions can vary, the attention given to the language/narrative in which each response is formulated should not be underestimated.
-That is, answers must be conveyed in clear and understandable contexts, but, most importantly, each must be immediately recognized as being viable and realistic.
+While the answers to these important questions will vary, relative to a company’s sector and product and/or service offerings, the attention any business leader gives to their language – narrative to prospective investors should never be taken lightly or underestimated.
+In other words, responses should be conveyed in clear and understandable business contexts, but, most importantly, each must be immediately recognized as being viable.

 For example, managing a company’s intangible assets should be articulated on, at least, two levels: